FACEBOOK LITIGATION UPDATE

 Sadly, the Court concluded Facebook, has the supposed “right to censor”—as a form of “free expression.”
 But this lacks tempered reason; and it’s not the law.

 The Court decided that the corporate “right to censorship” is paramount to the individual’s “right to publish.”
 However, to say: “censorship is free speech,” makes about as much sense as saying: “war is peace,” or “freedom is slavery.”

 Plaintiffs are freethinkers.
 They possess the precious gift of independent thought.
 They are naturally endowed with inalienable rights to “free thought,” “free expression,” and “free will.”

-Under the law, Plaintiffs have a right to freely publish their sentiments on all subjects, including their drunken prophecies, scandalous libels, and wondrous dreams!
+Under the law, Plaintiffs have a right to freely publish their sentiments on all subjects, including their drunken prophecies, scandalous secrets, and wondrous dreams!

 O for a muse of fire that would ascend the brightest heaven of invention!
 Join us in demanding free speech on the internet!